Latin hip-hop: West Coast

-Latin rap in the East Coast and Miami
+East Coast

 DJ Charlie Chase fused hip-hop with salsa and other music genres.
 Chase was the DJ for the New York hip-hop group the Cold Crush Brothers, from 1978 and through the '80s.
 East Coast Latin artists such as the Beatnuts emerged in the early 1990s, with New Jersey native Chino XL earning recognition for his lyricism and equal controversy for his subject matter.
 In 1992, Mesanjarz of Funk, led by the Spanish/English flow of Mr. Pearl, became the first Spanish rap group signed to a major label (Atlantic Records).
 In 1994, Platinum Producer and DJ Frankie Cutlass used his own label, Hoody Records, to produce his single “Puerto Rico” which became a classic.
-In the late 1990s, Puerto Rican rapper Big Punisher became the first Latino solo artist to reach platinum sales for an LP with his debut album Capital Punishment, which included hit song "Still Not a Player".
+In the late 1990s, Puerto Rican rapper Big Punisher became the first Hispanic solo artist to reach platinum sales for an LP with his debut album Capital Punishment, which included hit song "Still Not a Player".
+The genre even spawned a bicultural novelty, the Brooklyn-based crew Hip Hop Hoodíos, who fused their dual Jewish and Hispanic cultures on songs like "Havana Nagila" and "Raza Hoodía."

-Southwest and Chicano rap
+South and Midwest

-Latin rap (as well as its subgenre of Chicano rap) has thrived along the West Coast, Southwest and Midwestern states with little promotion due to the large Latino populations of those regions.
-Jonny Z is considered to be a pioneer of Latin hip-hop, due to him being one of the first Latinos combining Spanglish lyrics with freestyle, salsa, mambo, and regional Mexican banda.
+Latin rap (as well as its subgenre of Chicano rap) has thrived along the Western, Southern and Midwestern states with little promotion due to the large Latino populations of those regions.
+Jonny Z is considered to be a pioneer of Latin hip-hop, due to him being one of the first Hispanic combining Spanglish lyrics with freestyle, salsa, mambo, and regional Mexican banda.
 He scored four Billboard Hot Dance singles between 1993 and 1997, including one of the greatest Miami bass songs of all time, "Shake Shake (Shake That Culo)".
 Besides bass music, he also recorded the Chicano anthem "Orale".
 The Oxford Encyclopedia of Latinos and Latinas in the United States Volume 2, Page 301 states: "A new style of Latina and Latino hip-hop was created in Miami and Texas by the bass rappers DJ Laz and Jonny Z, who mixed Latin styles with bass music".

+Puerto Rico

+Urbano Music from Puerto Rico has had a substantial impact on Latin rap and relate a certain message to their respective audiences.
+Puerto Rican únderground rap (more commonly referred to as Únder in Puerto Rico, eventually known as Reggaeton) emerged as a form of cultural and social protest within the Puerto Rican context.
+This is similar to the way American and Jamaican youth used rap and reggae/dancehall as a means to communicate their feelings on social, cultural, and political issues.
+In essence, Puerto Rican rap became the voice of the Puerto Rican youth in which they use dancehall and rap music as methods of expression for the Jamaican and working-class American youth counterparts.